xzuyn/musubi-tuner/docs/qwen_image.md

 `--fp8_vl` is recommended for GPUs with less than 16GB of VRAM.

 `--sdpa` uses PyTorch's scaled dot product attention.
-Other options like `--xformers`, `--flash_attn`, and `--flash3` are available, but only `--sdpa` and `--xformers` have been tested.
+Other options like `--xformers` and `--flash_attn` are available. `flash3` cannot be used currently.

 If you specify `--split_attn`, the attention computation will be split, slightly reducing memory usage.
 Please specify `--split_attn` if you are using anything other than `--sdpa`.

+`--timestep_sampling` allows you to choose the sampling method for the timesteps. `shift` with `--discrete_flow_shift` is the default. `qwen_shift` is also available. `qwen_shift` is a same method during inference.
+It uses the dynamic shift value based on the resolution of each image (typically around 2.2 for 1328x1328 images).

+`--discrete_flow_shift` is set quite low for Qwen-Image during inference (as described), so a lower value than other models may be preferable.

 The appropriate settings for each parameter are unknown.
 Feedback is welcome.

-`--discrete_flow_shift` is set quite low for Qwen-Image during inference (around 2.2), so a lower value than other models may be preferable.

 ### VRAM Usage Estimates with Memory Saving Options